webiny/docs.webiny.com/docs/webiny-apps/page-builder/development/rendering-pages.md

 import pageBuilderPlugins from "@webiny/app-page-builder/site/plugins";
 ```

-This is a set of plugins that basically sets up a couple of things, most importantly, loading the page content via the GraphQL API while the user is navigating your website.
+This is a set of plugins that sets up a couple of things, most importantly, automatic page fetching and rendering while the user is navigating your website.
 With that, the included plugins also do the following:

 #### Register render plugins for page builder elements